Citylight Benson Church History

-During a Citylight Church corporate prayer gathering at the end of 2014 the leaders sensed that God was leading us to plant a new church.
+During a Citylight Omaha corporate prayer gathering at the end of 2014 the leaders sensed that God was leading us to plant a new church.
 There was a growing desire to plant neighborhood churches all over the city that would 1) make it easier for people to invite their friends to come to church with them and 2) have a local impact.
-Therefore, on June 14, 2015, we kicked off our first Benson Core Team gathering with 150 adults and 30 kids.
+Therefore, on June 14, 2015, we kicked off our first Citylight Benson Church Core Team Gathering with 150 adults and 30 kids.
 We purchased the spacious 27,000-square-foot Benson Presbyterian Building (5612 Corby St.) on June 16, 2015 and held our first worship gathering there on June 21, 2015.
 We met throughout the summer every Monday night to renovate the building, every Tuesday night to pray together, and every Sunday morning to eat breakfast and preach through our Core Values (Gospel, Spiritual Formation, Community, and Mission).